liangchengj/single/readme.md

-# multidex
+# single
-Native Load Dex for Android 4.X (Increase application startup speed).
+The Android framework branch of the Amuse project.
 ******
 ******
 ## To get a Git project into your build: